SuperTapood/Game-Engine/README.md

 # change log:

 # version 0.7
 - further maintenance on the engine has been seized
+- engine has been depricated
+- research towards a _better_ version of the engine has began - the INDIGO engine

 # version 0.6
 - added a sprite generator
 - added dummy players (for regeneration)